 Where did the weekend go?
 You've still got chores to do, e-mails to write, maybe work to catch up on.
 Usually around now, after all your diet lapses, you feel like throwing in the towel.
-"You may think you'll eat what you want and start fresh tomorrow," Young says.
+"You may think you'll eat what you want and start fresh tomorrow," Young said.
 Don't.

-Seek heat.
+n Seek heat.
 You can't scarf down something piping hot, so go slow with a steamy snack, like a chopped-up apple microwaved and sprinkled with cinnamon, Young recommends.
-Or drink some sugar-free hot cocoa or a cup of tea.